psurya1994/books/48-laws-of-power.md

   - Use patterns to your advantage.
 Seem like someone who acts in accordance to patterns / mental models of your enemy.
 Violate suddenly.
   - Blend in with people.
 Don't be recognized.
 Violate suddenly.
 - Thoughts:
+  - CAll with Amar
+    - "I like you" -- if you get something, things change. you've acheieved it, poeple stop working. do it back and forth
+    - "people pick new stuff to solve always"
+    - give poeple things slowly
 - Questions:
   - Where can I apply this law in my life?
     - Maybe I shouldn't care too strongly about "being understood" or giving others an accurate image of who I am.
 That is a advantage if you ever get in a competition with them.
+    - Negotiations.
+Sellings.
+    - Everyone wants to feel imporatnt.
+Don't

 **Law 4: say less than necessary**